patrickbwarren/qgis3-survex-import/README.md

 * Import legs, with options to include splay, duplicate, and surface legs;
 * Import stations, with the option to include surface stations (\*);
 * Import passage data computed from LRUDs, with the option to use clino weights (see below):
     - as polygons, with an option to include mean up / down data;
     - as walls;
     - as cross sections;
     - as traverses, showing the centrelines used for above;
-* Get CRS from .3d file, or inherit from QGIS3 project;
+* Set the co-ordinate reference system (CRS) from .3d file or inherit from QGIS3 project;
-* Keep features from previous import(s);
+* Keep features from previous import(s) (optional);
 * Select a GeoPackage (.gpkg) file to save results (optional).

 (\*) In rare cases a station may be flagged both surface and